Simple Linear Regression#

 The letter \(Y\), the dependent variable, represents the quantity we wish to understand, describe, or anticipate.

 It is the variable whose behavior we observe and seek to summarize.
-For example:
+In our example, \(Y\) is the revenue generated by an advertising campaign (in thousands of USD).
+More generally:

 In the model, \(Y\) is not a fixed number but a variable that changes across observations.